jaraco/skeleton/skeleton.md

 # Overview

-This project is merged with [skeleton](https://github.com/jaraco/skeleton).
+This project is merged with [python-libcat/skeleton](https://github.com/python-libcat/skeleton).
 What is skeleton?
 It's the scaffolding of a Python project jaraco [introduced in his blog](https://blog.jaraco.com/a-project-skeleton-for-python-projects/).
 It seeks to provide a means to re-use techniques and inherit advances when managing projects for distribution.

 ## An SCM-Managed Approach

-While maintaining dozens of projects in PyPI, jaraco derives best practices for project distribution and publishes them in the [skeleton repo](https://github.com/jaraco/skeleton), a Git repo capturing the evolution and culmination of these best practices.
+While maintaining dozens of projects in PyPI, python-libcat derives best practices for project distribution and publishes them in the [skeleton repo](https://github.com/jaraco/skeleton), a Git repo capturing the evolution and culmination of these best practices.

 It's intended to be used by a new or existing project to adopt these practices and honed and proven techniques.
 Adopters are encouraged to use the project directly and maintain a small deviation from the technique, make their own fork for more substantial changes unique to their environment or preferences, or simply adopt the skeleton once and abandon it thereafter.